-College ensures that parents and carers are made aware of what their young people are being asked to do online, and who from the college or college (if anyone) their child is going to be interacting with online.
+College ensures that parents and carers are made aware of what their young people are being asked to do online, and who from the college (if appropriate) their child is going to be interacting with online.
+Electronic communication between staff and learners will be through college systems such as email.
+These are covered by an acceptable use agreement and are full monitored.